xnkasy/Analytic-Tableaux/README.md

     => Inputs:

-      (i) node: The node under consideration which is not yet examined

-      (ii) root: A partially built tableaux
+        (i) node: The node under consideration which is not yet examined (ii) root: A partially built tableaux

     => Output: The fully completed subtree corresponding to that node as the root

-6.
+6. find_assignments root

+    => Inputs: A fully built tableaux

+    => Outputs: All the Satisfying assignments for the prop-bool pair

+7. check_tautology p

+    => Inputs: A proposition

+    => Outputs: True if it is a Tautology, False otherwise

+8. check_contradiction p

+    => Inputs: A proposition

+    => Outputs: True if it is a Contradiction, False otherwise